kusoroadeolu/sse-client/README.md

         .build(); //Build the client
 ```
 - Backoff: The formula used for back off is `delay * sqrt(backoff)`
+- Prefix: Per-say you have an event payload like
+> id: 1234
+> event: {"name" : "victor", "age":"100"}

+The sse client strips out `event` and returns the json only payload

 2. Connecting to the given url
 ```java